Reporting a Hate Crime

 B. Reporting after an incident has occurred

-- If there has been a hate crime committed (or reason to believe that one has been committed), you can and should call the police.
+- If a hate crime has been committed (or reason to believe that one has been committed), you can and should call the police.
 The police will also be contacted by the University once we receive a report that we believe meets the criteria of a hate crime or a crime based on hate.

 - If there is reason to believe that a Protected Identity Harm incident has been committed but there is uncertainty about whether it meets the criteria of a hate crime or a crime based on hate, the police may be contacted for consultation and to assess the situation.

 - On the University campus, if the Protected Identity Harm incident involves property damage such as graffiti on a building, the Stanford Police should be notified as soon as possible and the police will preserve or document the evidence.